Gomshall railway station: History

 The station was opened by the Reading, Guildford and Reigate Railway on 20 August 1849, and was originally named Gomshall and Shere Heath; it was renamed Gomshall and Sheire in March 1850, and Gomshall and Shere in September 1852.
 On 12 May 1980, the name was simplified to Gomshall.
 As the older names suggest, it also serves the nearby village of Shere.
-It has been unmanned since 1967.
+It has been unstaffed since 1967.
 The station is 35 mi 21 chain from Charing Cross.

 Accidents and incidents

-On 20 February 1904, a troop train, en route to Southampton, hauled by C class No. 294 was derailed at Gomshall station.
+On 20 February 1904, a troop train, en route to Southampton, hauled by SECR C class 0-6-0 No. 294 was derailed at Gomshall station.
 There were no fatalities but the locomotive crew and four soldiers of the Northumberland Fusiliers were injured.

 Platforms

 Gomshall Station has two staggered platforms.
 A gated foot crossing had been in use to access both until 25 November 2016 when it was replaced by a permanent bridge with ramped and stepped access.